 Career stages: delineated by the titles Assistant Professor, Associate Professor and Professor which replace the various titles currently in use.
 Progression through career stages will replace Recognition of Distinction, Professorial Merit Pay and recruitment and retention supplements, thereby replacing individualised exercises in determining an academic’s ‘value’ with fair, transparent and role-specific assessment.

-We are currently in the pre-consultation phase of the ACRF timeline (see below) and anticipate a formal Consultation commencing in Hilary term 2026 once the framework has passed through the relevant governance stages.
+We are currently in the pre-consultation phase of the ACRF timeline (click on graphic below) and anticipate a formal consultation commencing in Hilary term 2026 once the framework has passed through the relevant governance stages.